 Saturday, January 18, 2020, 6 to 12 pm

-The film by the Bayerischer Rundfunk about long-term research will be broadcast on ARD alpha on Monday, December 2 at 8:15 pm.
-The corpus of Germany's baroque ceiling paintings was allowed to participate in the documentary and provides exciting insights into the everyday work of an art historical research project in a digital world.
+The documentary film by Bayerischer Rundfunk showcasing long-term research will air on ARD alpha at 8:15 pm on Monday, December 2.
+The Corpus of Baroque Ceiling Paintings in Germany has been featured in this film, offering fascinating insights into the daily operations of an art historical research project in the digital age.

-Now in the media library of the BR: Wissenschaft mit langem Atem - Was bringt Langzeitforschung?
+Now available in the BR media library: Wissenschaft mit langem Atem - Was bringt Langzeitforschung?
+(Long-Term Research: The Impact of Endurance in Science).

 On the ceilings of numerous churches and monasteries there are various scenes and representations of the Christmas story.
 Especially the adoration of the shepherds and the Three Kings were popular motifs in early modern times.
 Sometimes it is late at night and only a few people can be seen, but sometimes it is as bright as day or there are crowds of angels in the sky and crowds of people on earth.
 But also the annunciation or the offering in the temple have been painted by the artists again and again on walls and ceilings.
 Depending on the season, Dr. Heiko Laß, research assistant in the project Corpus of Baroque ceiling painting, guides us through the Christmas story with the help of various examples.